-Return on Investment – What extra value – added benefit does DCpower4C offer the Hospital against a typical LIFE block battery?
+Return on Investment – What extra value – added benefit does DCPower4C offer the Hospital against a standard LIFE block battery or a low-cost Monitor battery?

-Consider the big picture!
-An IT investment in Carts and Batteries is a small part of a large overall investment to achieve Digitalisation.
-Estimates on the return on this investment are as high as Euro 50 Million over 5 years for a medium to large hospital, not to mention the anticipated improvement in Patient outcomes.
-Price- Cooper-Waterhouse estimated that the UK NHS would save GBP 4.4 Billion by going paperless and UK hospital studies documented a 15% fall in death rates associated with implementation of digitalisation.
-In this scenario, battery life price (TCO) is a factor, but full system functionality and Nurse Compliance are essential to achieve a full Return on Investment.
+Consider the big picture, an IT investment in Carts and Batteries is a small part of a large overall investment to achieve Digitalisation.
+Estimates on the return on this investment are as high as Euro 50 million over 5 years for a medium to large hospital, not to mention the anticipated improvement in patient outcomes.
+Price- Cooper-Waterhouse estimated that the UK NHS would save GBP 4.4 billion by going paperless and UK hospital studies documented a 15% fall in death rates associated with implementation of digitalisation at the Point of Care.
+In this scenario, battery TCO is a minor factor, but full system functionality and Nurse Compliance are essential to achieve a full Return on Investment.

-- Battery or Power failure in a mobile IT scenario – either total or more significantly for part of the time – is completely unacceptable.
-There is simply too much at stake.
-Documentation of Patient data, clinical History, Diagnostics, Therapy measures, Therapy outcomes/ control etc. cannot be offline.
+- Battery or Power failure in a mobile IT scenario – either total or partial – is unacceptable.
+Documentation of patient data, clinical history, diagnostics, therapy measures & outcomes, medication logistics etc. cannot be offline.
 Nurse compliance is essential and will not be forthcoming if the system is only working sporadically.
 A US report describes the typical problem with Carts: Nurses often struggle to find one that has been properly charged for the morning shift!
 Uptime is key, a cart that has no power or is plugged in to charge is not functioning in the sense of mobile IT.

-- DCPower4C believes that only a Hot Swap system aiming at 24-7 power capability can provide a solution.
+- DCPower4C believes that only a Hot Swap system aiming at 24-7 power capability can provide an around the clock solution.
+If block batteries are used, then these need to be modular and flexible and technically designed to handle the unique hospital environment.
 The Hospital Cart usage with a daily full battery discharge is incredibly challenging for modern battery chemistries.
-No other mainstream applications sets such a high strain on the power system, this includes Electro-Car batteries, E-bikes, Laptops and Camera batteries.
+No other mainstream applications imply such a high strain on the power system, this includes Electro-Car batteries, E-bikes, Laptops and Camera batteries.
 Many Cart Manufacturers outsource the battery supply, and do not appreciate the complexity, opting for a cheaper solution, afraid of justifying the price associated with proper value.
 The result is that Power issues have become the number one IT Cart issue.
 An FDA report confirms this, over 50% of US Hospital support calls are battery related!

-- Thus the battery cell pack and charge system must be High Quality – designed for Critical applications – long life – with tight manufacturing tolerances.
-These solutions are unlikely to be the cheapest.
+- Thus, the battery cell pack and charge system must be High Quality – designed for Critical applications – long life – with tight manufacturing tolerances.
+These solutions are unlikely to be the cheapest bid in the Tender.
 But since resolution of the power issue makes the enormous Cost savings and Patient Outcome improvements associated with going Digital possible, a smart investment on power system quality secures massive returns on the overall IT investment and significantly reduces the Maintenance costs.

 Take a typical Hospital scenario with a 500Wh battery and a pro-rated warranty to 60% over 5 years.
 Sounds good?
 Well consider this:

 - A new battery will deliver 500Wh, but after a year it is probably 420Wh, after 2 years 350Wh.
-Your warranty starts at 300Wh.
+Warranty starts at 300Wh.

-- Most LIFE blocks run in combination with an Inverter.
-DC converted to AC and then converted back down to DC!!
-Guess what!
-Circa 30% of your capacity is lost.
+- Most Block batteries run in combination with an Inverter/charger.
+DC is converted to AC and then converted back down to DC!!
+Another 25-30% of capacity is lost.

-- Assume the Night shift forgets to charge?
-Your mobile equipment is now tied to a socket and subject to frequent hassle.
-The Nurses are not happy.
+- If the Night shift forgets to charge - mobile equipment is tied to a socket

-It is this combination of Hot Swapping and Long life backed by a strong warranty that gives the true Return on Investment.
-If the cart is always up and running, it will be used, and the benefits of going digital can be harvested, if the cart is always unreliable, the nurse needs to find a socket and plug in or have power down, it will be used as little as possible as the digital dream remains unfulfilled and the investment wasted.
+It is a combination of Hot Swapping or long-life blocks with high capacity backed by a strong warranty that gives the true Return on Investment.
+If the cart is always up and running, it will be used, and the benefits of going digital can be harvested, if the cart is always unreliable, the nurse needs to find a socket and plug in or have power down, it will then be used as little as possible, and the digital dream remains unfulfilled and the investment wasted.